-Has it become difficult to recognise your child?
-Do you struggle to help her as she flips between depression and aggression?
+Has it become difficult to recognise your son or daughter?
+Do you struggle to help them as they flip between depression and aggression?
 Are you finding it hard to give unconditional love, and are you confused about rewards and punishment?
-In this chapter I offer you resources and examples to help you communicate with compassion and build connection.
+In this chapter I offer you resources and examples to help you deal with common issues, communicate with compassion and build connection.

-In this chapter I propose to address typical difficulties we parents experience in our connection with our children when they have an eating disorder.
-I’ll share what served me well with my daughter, and continues to do so.
+In this chapter I propose to address typical difficulties we parents experience with our children when they have an eating disorder.
+I’ll share what served me well with my daughter, what’s worked for others, and what professionals say.

 As always, take what’s helpful, and discard the rest.